phn/pytpm/_sources/installation.txt

 + The Distribute_ package.
 + Cython_, only if the Cython output needs to be regenerated.

-This library was tested using Python 2.6, gcc 4.4 and Cython 0.14 on Ubuntu 10.10 and Ubuntu 11.04.
+This library was tested using Python 2.6 and 2.7, with gcc 4.4 and Cython 0.14, on Ubuntu 10.10 and Ubuntu 11.04.

 Installation
 ============